 According to the judge, the City of Cleveland is not claiming it has met all the requirements to formally end the nearly 11-year-old consent decree, but instead said it has met the most important ones.

-Case Western Reserve University law professor Ayesha Bell Hardaway, who spent years serving on the federal monitoring team overseeing Cleveland's progress and as interim head monitor, noted there are eight other areas of reform in the consent decree that were not mentioned in the city's motion.
+Case Western Reserve University law professor Ayesha Bell Hardaway, who spent years serving on the federal monitoring team overseeing Cleveland's progress and as interim head monitor, noted several areas of reform in the consent decree were not mentioned in the city's motion.
 Hardaway also noted the Trump Department of Justice has not been supportive of consent decrees.

 "For them to file this motion in agreement with the Trump DOJ certainly does make for strange bedfellows at this time," she said.